OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 * CONFCOMPUTE.
 'Confidential compute': If available and possible, use features of the data science environment to hide training data and model parameters from model engineers

   Links to standards:
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
-TODOGROUP: covered anywhere else?
+TODO: covered anywhere else?

 * FEDERATIVELEARNING.
 Federative learning can be applied when a training set is distributed over different organizations, preventing that the data needs to be collected in a central place - increasing the risk of leaking.

   Links to standards:
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090/27091 work.
-TODOGROUP: covered anywhere else?
+TODO: covered anywhere else?

 * TODO: integrity checks in development pipeline (build, deploy, supply chain)

   Links to standards:
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
-TODOGROUP: covered anywhere else?
+TODO: covered anywhere else?

 * SUPPLYCHAINMANAGE, including data provenance, to prevent that malicious AI components, source data or source models are obtained from unreliable sources.
   The Software Bill Of Materials (SBOM) becomes the AIBOM (AI Bill Of Materials) or MBOM (Model Bill of Material).
 AI systems often have a variation of supply chains, including the data supply chain, the labeling supply chain, and the model supply chain.